 This information was updated: 07 July 2016

-All candidates for medicine must undertake the United Kingdom Clinical Aptitude Test (UKCAT).
-Your overall UKCAT score will be used in our selection for interview in conjunction with your academic performance to date.
-To register, and for further information please see: www.ukcat.ac.uk.
+All candidates for medicine must undertake the University Clinical Aptitude Test (UKCAT).
+Your overall UCAT score will be used in our selection for interview in conjunction with your academic performance to date.
+To register, and for further information please see: www.ucat.ac.uk.

 Graduates who offer a degree with at least an upper second class honours or equivalent who have graduated from a university outside the UK, must send the Student Recruitment and Admissions Office (firstname.lastname@example.org) the following prior to application to ensure your eligibility to apply: